 No matter where you choose to buy your tires, you’ll need to have them mounted onto your car’s wheels.
 Tire mounting requires specialized tools that most people don’t have access to.
 Also, you will need to have your new tires balanced, which requires other specialized tools.
 Regardless of where you buy your tires, Discount Tire will typically mount them for you.

-The only time Discount Tire won’t mount your tires is if they show signs of excessive wear to the point that the technicians don’t think they’d be safe to drive on.
-If this is your problem, though, it’s unlikely that any other reputable shop would install them either.
+The only time Discount Tire won’t mount your tires is if they show signs of excessive wear or the treads are worn down to the point that the technicians don’t think they’d be safe to drive on.
+Most reputable shops will also refuse to mount tires that they deem unsafe.

-Plan on waiting at least an hour to have your tires mounted by a shop like Discount Tire.
-If they’re very busy, it might take longer for the technicians to get to your vehicle, but you can schedule an appointment online (or over the phone).
+Discount Tire’s tire mounting service typically takes about one hour.
+If the shop is busy, it might take longer for the technicians to get to your vehicle, but you can schedule an appointment over the phone or online.
 Use the Discount Tire store locator to find a location, and then click “Schedule Appointment.”